 Authenticating a User with LDAP

-This guide walks you through the process creating an application and securing it with the Spring Security LDAP module.
+This guide walks you through the process of creating an application and securing it with the Spring Security LDAP module.

 What You Will Build